JosephKemper/cse210-hw/prove/Develop02/Program Plan.md

 ---JournalPrompts---
 Store a collection of journal prompts
-Give each journal prompt a unique number
-Return journal prompt and number when called
+Give each journal prompt a unique promptIdentifier number Return journal prompt and number when called